Over $1 Billion in Verdicts and Settlements

 Your claim can become complex quickly, especially if your child shows effects from the accident later.
 Rather than fight the insurance company on your own, contact Davis, Saperstein & Salomon, P.C. for a free consultation with a compassionate car accident lawyer at 1-800-LAW-2000.

 We can meet with you in our locations in New Jersey and New York City, over the phone, or through video chat.
-With more than 40 years of experience, we have secured over $800 million in verdicts and settlements for our clients.
+With more than 40 years of experience, we have secured over $1 billion in verdicts and settlements for our clients.
 Let us put our skills, resources, and knowledge to work to help demand the financial recovery you need to get life back on track for you and your child.

 • About the Author